laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

 If your Cuda version is lower than 11.6 (or you don't get the :ref:`nvidia-smi output` at all) you need to update (or install) the Nvidia drivers in your machine.

 .. tip::
     As a rule of thumb, avoid manually installing critical drivers like Nvidia ones.
-Let your OS update them automatically.
+Let your operating system update them automatically.

 .. tab-set::

     .. tab-item:: For Ubuntu users

-        Give your OS a chance to install drivers by its own by running a general update with:
+        Give Ubuntu a chance to install drivers by its own by running a general update with:

         .. code-block:: bash